-The antioxidant properties of alpha-lipoic acid have been linked to several benefits, including lower blood sugar levels, reduced inflammation, slowed skin aging, and improved nerve function.
+Alpha-Lipoic Acid have been linked to several benefits, including lower blood sugar levels, reduced inflammation, slowed skin aging, and improved nerve function.

 Lipoic acid is known as the “universal antioxidant”.
 It is a vitamin-like substance naturally produced in the body and plays a unique role in defending it against free radical damage.
 More than 20 years ago, Burton Berkson, M.D. discovered that lipoic acid could cure a fatal liver disease caused by the ingestion of the highly poisonous Amanita mushrooms.
 The liver damage caused by the free radicals present in these mushrooms destroys liver cells, and 90% of people who eat them will die.
 However, intake of lipoic acid cured these patients, confirming its powerful liver cleaning and protective properties.
 ALA also helps to stabalise blood sugar levels and insulin resistance – a common complaint in middle-aged men and women – which can lead to a range of serious health problems.
 Athletes report that they experience far less muscle soreness following exercise, when taking this compound.

-Citrulline Malate combines the amino acid citrulline with malate, an organic salt.
+L-Citrulline DL-Malate combines the amino acid citrulline with malate, an organic salt.
 It plays a role in numerous biochemical reactions within muscle tissue.

 By raising nitric oxide levels, increasing antioxidant levels, and improving blood flow and cellular function, citrulline may reduce inflammation and improve health, especially in older people or people with certain health problems.